terrytang0905/TT_Tech_Space/blogs/2017-02-11-greenplum-arch-design-note.md

 Greenplum Database segment instances are independent PostgreSQL databases that each store a portion of the data and perform the majority of query processing.
 A segment host typically executes from two to eight Greenplum segments, depending on the CPU cores, RAM, storage, network interfaces, and workloads.

-_About the Greenplum Interconnect_
+_About the Greenplum Interconnect(Greenplum Core Value)_

 The interconnect is the networking layer of the Greenplum Database architecture.<br/>
-The interconnect refers to the inter-process communication between segments and the network infrastructure on which this communication relies.
-The Greenplum interconnect uses a standard *10-Gigabit Ethernet switching fabric*.
+The interconnect refers to the inter-process communication between segments and the network infrastructure on which this communication relies.<br/>
+The contents of communication include data scan,query execution,redistribute,broadcast and so on.
+The Greenplum interconnect uses a standard **10-Gigabit Ethernet switching fabric**.

-By default, the interconnect uses User Datagram Protocol (UDP) with flow control for interconnect traffic to send messages over the network.
+By default, the interconnect uses User Datagram Protocol(UDP) with flow control for interconnect traffic to send messages over the network.
 The Greenplum software performs packet verification beyond what is provided by UDP.

 ##### About Management and Monitoring Utilities